Shubhx01/Tic-Tac-Toe/README.md

 Installation:
 To play the game locally, follow these steps:

-Technologies Used:
-JavaScript: Handles the game logic and AI.
-HTML: Provides the structure for the game board and UI elements.
-CSS: Styles the game layout for a clean, user-friendly experience.
 How to Contribute:
 Fork this repository.
 Create a new branch (git checkout -b feature-name).